 It was the BEST!
 And the little figures were so popular that I purchased more to go in the party favor bags.

 I also made little Thank You tags to go on the bags that you can download here.

-I bought a pack of inexpensive little notepads at Party City and changed out the covers (see my tutorial here) with Pokémon cards that I downloaded from the internet, sized accordingly, and printed out.
+I changed out the covers (see my tutorial here) with Pokémon cards that I downloaded from the internet, sized accordingly, and printed out.